ChristopherHSanches/ChristopherHSanches/README.md

 But you can call me Chris
 - 🔭 I’m currently freelance
 - 🌱 I’m currently learning ReactJS
-- 🤔 I’m looking for help with finding a job
 - 📫 How to reach me: cristovao.sanches1@gmail.com
 - 😄 Pronouns: He/his